gitpoint/git-point/CONTRIBUTING.md

     - [Commitizen](https://github.com/commitizen/cz-cli) works with this repo.
 You can install the CLI globally (`yarn global add commitizen`) where you can then create formatted commit messages with `git cz` by filling out a few required fields
 12. Push your branch to your fork
 13. Create a pull request from your branch on your fork to `master` on this repo
+14. If your PR changes any UI or styling, **add screenshots** of all the components and screens you've modified **before and after** your changes.
+We can't approve your PR unless you have those screenshots _and_ we've tested it locally on our simulators/device
-14. Have your branch get merged in! :star2:
+15. Have your branch get merged in! :star2:

 If you experience a problem at any point, please don't hesitate to file an issue or send me a message!